mahmoudalbardan/FraudDetectionMLOps/README.md

 of fraudulent transactions.
 Precision is also important since low precision could lead to mislabeling many legitimate transactions as fraudulent, affecting user experience and trust.
 The current model performance are 81% for recall and 6% for precision.
-While the model requires more improvement through EDA and feature engineering, this project focuses on MLOps and production workflows, so we proceed with the current model configuration.
+While the model requires improvement through EDA and feature engineering, this project focuses on MLOps and production workflows, so we proceed with the current model configuration.